CDCgov/dibbs-ecr-diff/README.md

 docker compose --env-file .env.local up --build --watch
 ```

+View local AWS resources at `http://localhost:8080`.

-Open http://localhost:8081 and upload an eICR and RR.
+Open `http://localhost:8081` and upload an eICR and RR.
 The uploader:

 1. Stores the documents in local S3, and generates a manifest which is also stored in local S3.
 2. Triggers an S3 notification to EventBridge -> SQS.